ManageIQ/manageiq-vagrant-dev/README.md

 # manageiq-vagrant-dev
-Vagrantfile and scripts so you can start a developer environment for ManageIQ Vagrant.
+Vagrantfile and scripts to start a developer environment for ManageIQ Vagrant.

 ## Introduction ##
 The script is currently designed in the following way: